Overview

 CISTO (The Comparison of Intravesical Therapy and Surgery as Treatment Options)

-The nationwide study conducted by Dr. John L. Gore and Dr. Angela B. Smith, has the potential to fill critical evidence gaps, change care pathways for the management of NMIBC (non-muscle-invasive bladder cancer), and provide for personalized, patient-centered care.
-The purpose of CISTO is to conduct a large prospective study that directly compares the impact of medical management versus bladder removal in recurrent high-grade NMIBC patients with BCG (Bacillus Calmette-Guerin) failure on clinical outcomes and patient and caregiver experience using standardized patient-reported outcomes (PROs).
+The nationwide study conducted by Dr. John L. Gore and Dr. Angela B. Smith, funded by PCORI, has the potential to fill critical evidence gaps, change care pathways for the management of NMIBC (non-muscle-invasive bladder cancer), and provide for personalized, patient-centered care.
+The CISTO Study is a large prospective observational cohort study that compares the impact of bladder-sparing therapy versus bladder removal with radical cystectomy in recurrent high-grade NMIBC on clinical outcomes and patient and caregiver experience using standardized patient-reported outcomes (PROs).
+The main outcome of the CISTO Study is physical functioning 12 months after enrollment.
+Longer term outcomes will be assessed through the NCI-funded BEST CARE (BladdEr-Sparing Therapy and Cystectomy As TREatments for Recurrent Bladder Cancer; NCI R01CA289268), which also supports the collection of a new cohort of patients with recurrent high-grade NMIBC to assess financial well-being outcomes.

 BACPAC (Black and African-Descent Collaborative for Prostate Cancer Action)